Epigenetic therapy: Autism spectrum disorder

-With Exposure therapy for Fear, anxiety, and trauma
+Fear, anxiety, and trauma

-Traumatic experiences can lead to a number of mental problems including posttraumatic stress disorder.
+Traumatic experiences can lead to several mental illnesses including post-traumatic stress disorder.
 It was previously thought that PTSD could be treated with advances in cognitive behavioral therapy methods like Exposure therapy.
-In exposure therapy, patients are exposed to stimuli which provokes fear and anxiety.
-In theory, repeated exposure can led to a decreased connection between the stimuli and the anxiety.
-While exposure therapy helps many patients, there are many patients who do not experience improvement in their symptoms while others may experience more symptoms.
+In exposure therapy, patients are exposed to stimuli that provoke fear and anxiety.
+In theory, repeated exposure can lead to a decreased connection between the stimuli and the anxiety.
+While exposure therapy helps many patients, many patients do not experience improvement in their symptoms while others may experience more symptoms.

 The biochemical mechanisms underlying these systems are not completely understood.
 However, brain-derived neurotrophic factor (BDNF) and the N-methyl-D-aspartate receptors (NMDA) have been identified as crucial in the exposure therapy process.
-Successful exposure therapy is associated with increased acetylation of these two genes, leading to transcriptional activation of these genes, which appears to increase neural plasticity.
+Successful exposure therapy is associated with increased acetylation of these two genes.
+Acetylation is a biochemical modification that affects how tightly DNA is wound around histone proteins, thereby influencing gene expression.
+When the genes encoding BDNF and NMDA receptors experience increased acetylation, they become more "accessible" for transcription, the first step in protein production.
+So, enhanced expression of BDNF and NMDA receptors seems to bolster neural plasticity, facilitating the brain's capacity to form new connections and adjust its responses to anxiety-provoking stimuli.
 For these reasons, increasing the acetylation of these two genes has been a major area of recent research into the treatment of anxiety disorders.

+N-methyl-D-aspartate receptors (NMDA receptors) play a crucial role in synaptic plasticity and learning, including fear extinction, which is a core mechanism targeted in exposure therapy.
+These receptors are involved in the consolidation of new memories and the extinction of fear responses by regulating the strength of synaptic connections.
+Exposure therapy aims to reduce the fear response to specific stimuli by repeated exposure to those stimuli in a safe environment.
+During exposure therapy, the process of fear extinction occurs, where individuals learn that the feared stimuli no longer predict harm.
+NMDA receptors are implicated in this fear extinction learning process through their involvement in synaptic plasticity mechanisms, such as long-term potentiation (LTP) and long-term depression (LTD), which underlie the formation and extinction of fear memories.
+Research has shown that pharmacological manipulation of NMDA receptors can influence fear extinction learning and enhance the efficacy of exposure therapy.
+For example, drugs that enhance NMDA receptor function, such as D-cycloserine, have been used as adjuncts to exposure therapy to facilitate fear extinction in individuals with anxiety disorders.
+The article "Effects of D-cycloserine on extinction: translation from preclinical to clinical work" (Davis et al., 2006) discusses the preclinical and clinical studies investigating the effects of D-cycloserine, a partial agonist at the glycine site of the NMDA receptor, on fear extinction and its translation to clinical applications in exposure therapy for anxiety disorders.